KSRTC bus bursts into flames in Kerala; passengers escape unhurt | Business

 - India

-A Kerala State Road Transport Corporation (KSRTC) bus went up in flames in this coastal district on Friday morning.
+A Kerala State Road Transport Corporation (KSRTC) bus went up in flames in this coastal district on Friday morning, but none of the 44 passengers were hurt due to the swift response of the driver.

 The incident occurred when the bus was between Kayamkulam and Alappuzha, police said.